Yung Lab

 Julia Ottewell, B.A.

-I joined the Yung Lab as a CIRM intern and am now a research assistant.
-My research on the beta cell project is aimed at understanding the therapeutic potential of IPSC-derived beta cells in treating type 1 diabetes using genetic and disease-induced mouse models.
+I joined the Yung Lab as a CIRM-funded intern, focused on understanding the therapeutic potential of IPSC-derived beta cells in treating type 1 diabetes using genetic and disease-induced mouse models.
+Since then, I am now the lab manager and research assistant.
+My studies focus on models of neuroinflammation and developing treatments to reduce related brain diseases.

 Jonathan W. Lockner, Ph.D.

-I am an Assistant Professor of Chemistry at Scintillon, with deep expertise in natural products synthesis.
+I am a synthetic chemist in the lab, with deep expertise in natural products synthesis.
 I am interested in identifying medicinally useful compounds that address neuroinflammation and ameliorate cancer growth.
 Previously, I received my PhD and trained as a postdoc with Profs Phil Baran and Kim Janda at Scripps Research, respectively.
-More recently, I was Adjunct Faculty at University of San Diego, Miramar College, Point Loma Nazarene University, and Palomar College.
+Prior to joining the Yung lab, I was Adjunct Faculty at University of San Diego, Miramar College, Point Loma Nazarene University, and Palomar College.

 Students